Sleeping Beauty: Why Slumber is Crucial for Good Skin

 Just one more episode of your current Netflix obsession.
 Just one more work email to answer.
 Just one more drink with the girls.
 There’s nothing a good cup of coffee won’t fix, right?
 Unfortunately, wrong.
 Over time, a sleep deficit sleep could really affect your skin, mood, weight and even cause more general harm to your health.

 When it comes to beauty, sleep really is the fountain of youth.
-When you get more than 7 hours, your body repairs and recovers itself, leading to a multitude of benefits for your appearance.
-If you’re getting fewer than 6 hours, it’s likely affecting your looks in a number of unwanted ways.
+When you get more than 7 hours, your body repairs and recovers itself, leading to a multitude of benefits for your appearance, including great skin.
+If you’re getting fewer than 6 hours, it’s likely affecting your looks and possibly even your health in a number of unwanted ways.
 Here are the key benefits sleep brings:

 1. Sleep = Less Cortisol